google/skia-buildbot/android_ingest/PROD.md

 previous issue has been bad serializing of the data that is POSTed to the server where all the data was actually just encoded as one long string.
 If bad data is being generated contact http://go/android-ingest-contact.

+## liveness

+The process of building the git repo is getting behind, check the logs to see if it is the androidbuild API or Gerrit.

+    $ kubectl logs -lapp=android_ingest | grep Timer: